 Thank you for your time and consideration.
 I hope to hear from you soon and I look forward to meeting with you.

 Words in RED should be removed or altered to suit your situation and market.1 Do your research – try to find the name of one of the agencies booking agents and address the letter to that person directly.
-The Modeling Agency list on my site has the names of booking agents at most of the reputable agencies in the United States.2Resume’s used in the entertainment and modeling fields are a three column format resume.
+The Modeling Agency Directory on my site has the names of booking agents at most of the reputable agencies in the United States.2Resume’s used in the entertainment and modeling fields are a three column format resume.
 Do not submit a traditional business resume and do not include real world work experience.
 Only include information that is applicable to modeling.
 If you don’t have experience – DELETE this reference – do not pad a resume or fake one.3 This should be the town, city or market that the agency represents.4 If you are not tall enough to be a fashion model – don’t include the reference to fashion.
 Additionally if you are not tall enough to be a fashion model – make sure your portfolio doesn’t have fashion images.

 5 This should be a cell phone number that you have access to at ALL times.
 When an agency calls, NEVER make them wait for a response – they have plenty of other people that they can call.